Video Marketing Through the Buyer’s Journey

 About Carina Duffy

-As an Inbound Marketing Strategist for IMPACT, Carina enjoys helping clients create websites and implement marketing strategies that drive growth for their organizations.
-Her background in design and branding allows her to empower clients to communicate their brand cohesively across all platforms.
-When she's not in the office, you'll probably find her playing disc golf, shredding the gnar at Mt.
-Snow, settling Catan with friends, or making homemade ice cream in her Kitchen-Aid.
+As an Inbound Marketing Strategist, Carina loves helping clients create websites and implement marketing strategies that drive growth for their organizations.
+She's also a co-host of the Hubcast, a weekly podcast for HubSpotters who want to take their inbound marketing to the next level.
+When she's not in the office, you'll probably find her playing in a disc golf tournament, being a #powderhound at Mount Snow, wrecking n00bs in Rocket League, or making homemade ice cream with her Kitchen-Aid mixer.